-On a side street behind the hospital, a giant brown hedgehog can be found dominating a space between two low rise buildings.
+On a side street behind the Royal London hospital, a giant brown hedgehog can be found dominating a space between two low rise buildings.

 It’s not art, although it could well be, but is a blurring of art and architecture, for this is in fact, a classroom for students.
 The aim is to provide a multi-functional space for live science shows, hands-on workshops, experiments, debates, films and exhibitions.

-It’s officially a “2-storey elevated ‘pod’ structure with connecting bridge as extension to the exiting Centre of the Cell at Queen Mary’s Blizard Building” and called the Neuron Pod.
+It’s officially a “2-storey elevated ‘pod’ structure with connecting bridge as an extension to the existing Centre of the Cell at Queen Mary’s Blizard Building” and called the Neuron Pod.

 But it looks like a slightly balding hedgehog.